-St. Luke's Campus Project Description
+St. Luke's Campus Project Description1

-ST. LUKE'S CAMPUS (ALL NEAR-TERM)
+ST. LUKE'S CAMPUS (ALL NEAR-TERM)2

-1. St. Luke's Replacement Hospital

-- Demolition of the Redwood Administration Building and improvements on existing surface parking lot at 3615 Cesar Chavez Street. - Construction of the St. Luke's Replacement Hospital, a 146,410 g.s.f., five-story hospital, adjacent to and west of the existing St. Luke's Hospital Tower and over a portion of the former San Jose Avenue right-of-way between Cesar Chavez Street and 27th Street, providing approximately 80 acute care beds, and an emergency department.
-The St. Luke's Replacement Hospital may include, but is not limited to, inpatient medical care, diagnostic and treatment space, surgical care, critical care, labor and delivery, post-partum care, cafeteria, loading area, and central utility plant space.

-2. Hospital Demolition and Plaza/Pedestrian Improvements

-- Demolition of St. Luke's Hospital Tower. - Construction of entry plaza, courtyard and public pedestrian pathway along a similar path of travel as the former San Jose Avenue right-of-way between Cesar Chavez Street and 27th Street.

-3. Medical Office Building (MOB)

-- Removal of MRI Trailer and passageway to 1912 Building and closure of the 1912 Building's western exterior wall that connects to the MRI Trailer. - Construction on the former St. Luke's Hospital Tower site of an approximately 104,008 g.s.f., five-story building, including medical office space, retail and education/conference space, and parking on four below-ground levels including approximately 220 parking space, with vehicular access to the underground parking garage from Cesar Chavez and Valencia Streets.

-4. Streetscape and Additional Improvements
+- 1. St. Luke's Campus Hospital and Plaza/Pedestrian Improvements - Demolition of the Redwood Administration Building3 and improvements on existing surface parking lot at 3615 Cesar Chavez Street. - Construction of the St. Luke's Campus Hospital, a 214,061 g.s.f., seven-story hospital, adjacent to and west of the existing St. Luke's Hospital Tower and over a portion of the former San Jose Avenue right-of-way between Cesar Chavez Street and 27th Street, providing approximately 120 acute care beds, and an emergency department.
+The St. Luke's Campus Hospital may include, but is not limited to, inpatient medical care, diagnostic and treatment space, surgical care, critical care, labor and delivery, post-partum care, cafeteria, loading area, and central utility plant space. - Construction of entry plaza, courtyard and public pedestrian pathway along a similar path of travel as the former San Jose Avenue right-of-way between Cesar Chavez Street and 27th Street. - 2.
+Hospital Demolition - Demolition of St. Luke's Hospital Tower. - 3.
+St. Luke's Campus Medical Office Building (MOB) - Removal of MRI Trailer and passageway to 1912 Building and closure of the 1912 Building's western exterior wall that connects to the MRI Trailer. - Construction on the former St. Luke's Hospital Tower site of an approximately 98,959 g.s.f., five-story building, including medical office space, retail and education/conference space, and parking on four below-ground levels including approximately 220 parking spaces, with vehicular access to the underground parking garage from Cesar Chavez and Valencia Streets. - 4.
+Streetscape and Additional Improvements - Street Improvements

-- Street Improvements - ▶ Cesar Chavez Street sidewalk replacement and partial widening (south side along entire property frontage); - ▶ Pedestrian bulbouts on Cesar Chavez Street at Guerrero Street and Valencia Street;
+▶ Cesar Chavez Street sidewalk replacement and partial widening (south side along entire property frontage);

-&lt;sup>2 As more particularly described in Planning Commission Motion No. \\\\ dated \\\\, and any Subsequent Approvals.
+2 As more particularly described in Planning Commission Motion No. 18880 dated May 23, 2013, and any Subsequent Approvals.